AhmedLolyProductions/Windows-Updater/README.md

 > [!NOTE]
-> If the script closes, then it may have:
+> If the script closes or gets errors:
 > - Finished updating
 > - No updates are needed
 > - There's a network issue